levyofi/Itzkovitch_el_al_JTB/README.md

-# Using machine learning to correct biases in microclimate predictions
+# From big data to small scales: Using machine learning to correct biases in microclimate predictions

 _Alon Itzkovitch, Idan Sulami, Ronny Doron Efroni, Moni Shahar, and Ofir Levy_